 So here goes: things that they don’t tell you about when thinking about a career in massage

 - You will be doing a lot of laundry.
 Each client requires a fresh set of very clean and sanitized sheets, face covers, bolster covers, pillow cases/covers.

 - You will need to know how to fold a fitted sheet (if that is what you choose for your massage sheets – most do)

 - There are some really hairy guys out there that will challenge your use of oil/lotion and application methods in order to give an effective massage.

 - Yes, You will need to trim your nails really, really short or you will be scratching the client.
 They will need to be filed smooth and kept that way.
 Forget long nails, fake nails or fancy nail polish.

 - Yes, the big E (erection) happens.
-Men do weird things – ejaculate on tables, into towels, ask for happy endings, mess up your sheets and will challenge your boundaries.
+The male body in a relaxed state can lead to erections and ejaculate on tables, into towels, ask for happy endings, mess up your sheets and will challenge your boundaries.

 - You will get clients that have crushes on you, want to date you, want to give you expensive gifts.
 (Dating clients is illegal in many states and is against the code of ethics of most associations.)